C'garh: Woman Naxal killed, two cops injured in encounter

 When the patrolling team was cordoning off the forest close to a hillock near Kademeta police camp, the ultras, who had laid an ambush, detonated IEDs (improvised explosive devices) and opened fire at the security personnel, leading to the gun-battle, he said.
 "Two security personnel, one belonging to the DRG and another from CAF, sustained injuries in the incident," he said, adding that they were being shifted to a local hospital.

-After guns fell silent, the body of a woman Naxal and two rifles were recovered from the spot, the official said.
-A search operation was still underway in the area, he added.
+After guns fell silent, body of a woman Naxal and two rifles were recovered from the spot, the official said.
+Search operation was still underway in the area, he added.

 - READ MORE ON: